streamnative/pulsar-recipes/README.md

 * **Task**: A specific set of inputs that will have a process applied to them to yield a result.
 * **Metadata**: Data pertaining to the execution of a process on a given task.
 * **Worker**: A node that consumes tasks and processes them.
 * **Client**: A participant that submits tasks for processing and consumes the results.

+#### Methodology
+* Tasks are submitted to a worker queue and are consumed by tasks workers for processing.
+Tasks are ACKed when there is no further processing to be performed on them.
+Tasks are NACKed in the event of a processing failure.
+There are intentionally no ACK timeouts.
+* The state of tasks is tracked by task metadata entries.
+Metadata is updated whenever there is a task state transition, and also with a periodical keep-alive while the task is running.

 #### Example

 The following example demonstrates a (not-so-long-running) greeter process.